Catch Me Who Can: Replica

 A replica is under construction by the Trevithick 200 charity at the Severn Valley Railway workshops, close to the site where the original locomotive was built.
-As of July 2017 work towards completion of the engine continues with the braking mechanism being the only major item left to complete.
-The replica engine can be seen outside near to the entrance of the Severn Valley Railway at Bridgnorth station.
+By July 2017 the braking mechanism was the only major item left to complete.
+The replica engine can usually be seen outside near to the entrance of the Severn Valley Railway at Bridgnorth station.
+From September 2025 it is on loan to the East Lancashire Railway at Bury Transport Museum.